senotrusov/notes/arch-linux-installation.md

 ## Format and mount file systems

 Format the partitions with the chosen filesystems and mount them to the installation directory (`/mnt`).

+!!! info

     See [Installation guide: Format the partitions](https://wiki.archlinux.org/title/Installation_guide#Format_the_partitions), [Installation guide: Mount the file systems](https://wiki.archlinux.org/title/Installation_guide#Mount_the_file_systems), and [File systems](https://wiki.archlinux.org/title/File_systems) for more details.

 ### Root partition